 Please note that none of our foster homes have children, so we have no idea how any of our dogs would do living in a home with kids and/or if they would enjoy it.
 None of our foster homes have cats either, so if you have a cat and are looking to adopt a dog, we can send you info for slow introductions which will require separating a dog from your cat for some time.

 As for Nina:

-Nina is approx. a year to a year and a half old and is still very much a puppy.
-She is a very, sweet, happy girl who greets new people with excitement and exuberance – sometimes a bit too much in the forms of jumping.
-Unfortunately Nina has spent much of her life in a shelter, hence the puppy-ness she still has in a big dog’s body.
+Nina is approx. a year and a half old and is still very much a puppy.
+She is a very sweet, happy girl who greets new people with excitement and exuberance – sometimes a bit too much in the forms of jumping.
+Unfortunately Nina has spent much of her life in a shelter, hence the puppy-ness she still has in a big, strong dog’s body.
 Nina loves to learn and picks up on commands quickly and will need an adopter to help her continue to learn how to be the best dog she can be.
-Nina likes going for walks and walks well on leash but can be scared of other dogs, so will need a patient adopter to help her with this.
 Cautious at times and exuberant at other times; Nina is very much still a puppy.
 A sweet, GORGEOUS puppy.
 Everyone who meets her can’t get over at how stunning she is!

-Like many young dogs, she’s got spunk, energy and an eagerness to explore!
-Nina has already made great strides since going to her foster home and is settling in more and more each day.
-She is housebroken, crate trained and likes going for car rides.
 Please note that the first step in our process is the adoption application found on our website www.midatlanticbullybuddies.org.
-Nina is spayed, microchipped and vaccinated.
+Nina is housebroken, crate trained, spayed, microchipped and vaccinated.